- Book summer 2021 holidays to green & amber destinations

 - Ideal for fully vaccinated travellers & under 18s

-The latest Covid-19 statistics on new cases and vaccine rollout in Iceland plus access to up-to-date resources on travel and travel advice from government organisations and international agencies.
-Track trends in the coronavirus outbreak in Iceland.
+The latest Covid-19 statistics on new cases and vaccine rollout in Iceland plus up-to-date travel advice and resources from government organisations and international agencies.

 - Coronavirus updates & resources

 - Back to coronavirus advice